offmywave011/masterconcrete/Using-EditPolygonImageView.md

             app:magnifierMargin="16dp"
             app:editPolygonMagnifier="#fff" />

-Custom parameters `app:magnifierCrossSize`, `app:magnifierCrossStrokeWidth`, `app:magnifierStrokeWidth`, `app:magnifierRadius`, `app:magnifierMargin` and `app:editPolygonMagnifier` are optional.
+The custom parameters `app:magnifierCrossSize`, `app:magnifierCrossStrokeWidth`, `app:magnifierStrokeWidth`, `app:magnifierRadius`, `app:magnifierMargin` and `app:editPolygonMagnifier` are optional.

-**Important** - you should set up `MagnifierView` every time when editPolygonView is set with new image:
+**Important** - you should set up the `MagnifierView` every time when editPolygonView is set with a new image:

     magnifierView.setupMagnifier(editPolygonView);

-If you want to get selected polygon from `EditPolygonImageView` just call:
+If you want to get a selected polygon from `EditPolygonImageView` just call:

     editPolygonView.getPolygon();